UnquietCode/Flapi/README.md

 [Maven plugin](https://github.com/UnquietCode/Flapi/wiki/Maven-Build-Plugin), to
 perform the code generation.

-At the time of writing the project builds fine in JDK 6, however please note that the automated builds are no longer being run for that release.
-Future versions will be built using JDK 8, while still exposing a JDK 7 compatible API, and using JDK 7 as the default target for code generation.
+Version 2.x of the project is built against JDK 8, while still exposing a JDK 7 compatible API, but using JDK 8 as the default target for code generation (selectable down to JDK 5).
+Version 1.x is built against JDK 7, and has a JDK 6 compatible API.

-(PSA: If you are still using JDK 6 or lower, please do something about that soon.)
+(PSA: If you are still using JDK 7 or lower, please do something about that soon.)

 ### Additional Resources